 Check Allow users to expand/collapse to include an icon or “More…” link for users to view the truncated text.
 You can choose a particular icon in Styles or customize the text link in Localizations.

-If Advanced Reporting is available on your account, you can use the Grouping tab to group fields by one or more fields and customize the grouping display with the standard or collapsible option.
+If the Formulas and Calculations feature is available on your account, you can use the Grouping tab to group fields by one or more fields and customize the grouping display with the standard or collapsible option.

 In this scenario, a Header & Footer is inserted to display a heading title.
 The label for the Speaker field is removed, so the field name will not display on the calendar.